prasanthgsr9/mywebclass-agile-docs/documentation/templates/theme/initiatives/epics/stories/tasks/task_template.md

 Priority: High
 Status: Not Started
-Notes: Stakeholder feedback on the design is pending
+Notes: Stakeholder feedback on the design is pending Testing Method: Both Manual and Automated testing is used for this task depending on the approach taken.

 3)Task Title: Integrate Google Analytics tracking code into website User Story: As a website owner, I want to be able to track user behavior on the website using Google Analytics.